-3. The following definition is added as a new Section 8(f):
+1. The following definition is added as a new Section 1(j) of the Employment Agreement:

 "Measurement Date".
-Measurement Date", with respect to an award of performance stock units, shall mean the date the Compensation Committee of the Board of Directors determines the final performance factor for the applicable performance period."
+Measurement Date', with respect to an award of performance stock units, shall mean the date the Compensation Committee of the Board of Directors determines the final performance factor for the applicable performance period."